 Areas west of Nashville, particularly in Humphreys County, received over 1 foot of rain in a matter of hours.
 This included a period where 3-4 inches of rain fell per hour over multiple consecutive hours.
 Approximately 17.02 inches of rain was recorded in McEwen located in Humphreys County.
 This preliminary total eclipses the state record for rainfall in a 24-hour period, which was 13.60 inches in 1982.
 Twenty people perished in this Tennessee flood event.

 NWS forecasters can use a series of products to diagnose an ongoing weather event to determine what might be happening.
-Researchers at the NOAA National Severe Storms Laboratory (NSSL) and the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) at the University of Oklahoma developed two systems to help with forecaster analysis and warning decision making — the Multi-Radar Multi-Sensor (MRMS) system and the Flooded Locations and Simulated Hydrographs (FLASH) system.
+Researchers at the NOAA National Severe Storms Laboratory (NSSL) and the Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO, formerly CIMMS) hosted at the University of Oklahoma developed two systems to help with forecaster analysis and warning decision making — the Multi-Radar Multi-Sensor (MRMS) system and the Flooded Locations and Simulated Hydrographs (FLASH) system.

 The MRMS system is a platform that combines various weather observations and model data to create a suite of products, including various QPE fields.